shahepay/shahepay/contrib/devtools/README.md

 copyright\_header.py update \<base\_directory\> [verbose]
 ---------------------------------------------------------
-Updates all the copyright headers of `The redecoin Core developers` which were changed in a year more recent than is listed.
+Updates all the copyright headers of `The shahepay Core developers` which were changed in a year more recent than is listed.
 For example:
 ```
 // Copyright (c) <firstYear>-<lastYear> The Bitcoin Core developers
 // Copyright (c) 2017-2019 The Raven Core developers
-// Copyright (c) 2020-2021 The redecoin Core developers
+// Copyright (c) 2020-2021 The shahepay Core developers
 ```
 will be updated to:
 ```
 // Copyright (c) <firstYear>-<lastModifiedYear> The Bitcoin Core developers
 // Copyright (c) 2017-2019 The Raven Core developers
-// Copyright (c) 2020-2021 The redecoin Core developers
+// Copyright (c) 2020-2021 The shahepay Core developers
 ```
 where `<lastModifiedYear>` is obtained from the `git log` history.